Have questions? We're here.

 Fly into Guatemala City where you are met and transferred to your hotel in Antigua.

-Volcan Fuego rises to the roof of the world above the streets of Antigua below.
-Once the capital of Guatemala and all Central America, Antigua resembles a living ruin.
-Mammoth churches and palaces tell the story of Antigua's past glory, and restored fascades speak of a bright future for this wonderful city.
-This morning tour the city and admire Antigua's gilded cathedrals.
-The afternoon is yours to rent mountain bikes to explore the countryside, visit a coffee finca or macadamia nut plantation, or just people watch in the main plaza.
+The Fuego Volcano rises like the roof of the world above the streets of Antigua.
+Once the capital of Guatemala and all of Central America, Antigua is a living history museum.
+Mammoth churches and palaces tell the story of Antigua's past glory, and restored facades speak of a bright future for this wonderful city.
+This morning, tour the city and admire Antigua's gilded cathedrals.
+The afternoon is yours to rent mountain bikes and explore the countryside, visit a coffee farm or macadamia nut plantation, or just people watch in the main plaza.

-This morning rise and drive about an hour before arriving to San Juan de Comalapa.
-Enjoy the bustle of the lively market less visited by tourists.
+This morning you'll drive about an hour before arriving to San Juan de Comalapa.
+Enjoy the bustle of the lively market not frequently visited by tourists.
 Vendors set out their handicrafts, vegetables, and animals to sell.
-Explore the market and see the local painters who continue the tradition of naïve paintings.
+Explore the market and see the local painters who continue the tradition of Naif paintings.
 See the famous mural painted by school children in 1996 depicting Guatemala's recent civil war events.
-Explore the town and try the bread in one of the local panaderias before you leave.
+Explore the town and try the bread in one of the local "panaderias" (bakeries) before you leave.

-Next visit the Maya site of Iximché, a pre-columbian Mesoamerican archeological site abandoned in 1524.
-Walk amongst a number of pyramid temples, palaces, and two ballcourts and observe the painted murals on the sides of some complexes.
-Sculptures and ceramics are also displayed in the small on-site museum.
-Head next to the shores of beautiful Lake Atitlan, a deep caldera lake flanked by three majestic volcanoes.
-Settle into your charming hotel along the shores near Panajachel.
+Next, visit the Maya site of Iximché, a pre-Columbian Mesoamerican archaeological site abandoned in 1524.
+Walk among several pyramid temples, palaces, and two ball fields, and observe the painted murals on the sides of some complexes.
+Sculptures and ceramics are also on display in the small on-site museum.
+Drive to the shores of beautiful Lake Atitlan, a deep caldera lake flanked by three majestic volcanoes.
+Settle into your charming lakeside hotel near the town of Panajachel.

-Today board a passenger ferry and ride across the azure-colored waters of Lake Atitlan to the village of San Juan La Laguna.
-Here visit the women's textile cooperative to see hand weaving and the natural dye process used to make their famous petates, woven mats made from lake reeds.
-You may also visit the home studios of the celebrated naïf painters.
+Today you will take a passenger ferry across the azure waters of Lake Atitlan to the village of San Juan La Laguna.
+Here you will visit the women's textile cooperative to see the hand weaving and natural dyeing process of their famous petates, woven mats made from lake reeds.
+You can also visit the home studios of the famous Naif painters.

-Continue to the village of Santiago, where villagers still adhere to the traditional lifestyle of the Tz'utuhil Maya and on your walk see many people cloaked in brightly-colored, hand-woven clothing.
-Along Santiago's main street are art galleries filled with oil paintings depicting busy market scenes and typical life in the highlands.
-Scholars tell us that the ancient Maya disappeared mysteriously a thousand years ago, but anyone who has intimately explored this fascinating region knows that the Maya continue to thrive in the highlands of Guatemala.
+Continue to the village of Santiago, where villagers still live the traditional Tz'utuhil Maya lifestyle, and you will see many people dressed in colorful hand-woven clothing as you walk.
+Along Santiago's main street are art galleries filled with oil paintings depicting bustling market scenes and typical highland life.
+Scholars tell us that the ancient Maya mysteriously disappeared a thousand years ago, but anyone who has explored this fascinating region knows that the Maya continue to thrive in the highlands of Guatemala.
 Visit Maximòn and leave an offering to this curious and revered deity.
-Return to Panajachel this afternoon and enjoy the rest of the day as you wish.
+Return to Panajachel this afternoon and enjoy the rest of the day at your leisure.

-Today rise early to visit the famous market of Chichicastenango.
-This beautiful town, surrounded by valleys and shadowed by mountains, has many shamanistic and ceremonial overtones.
-Its large market brings villagers from throughout the region, who often arrive the night before and sleep on blankets in the market square.
-Rising early, they set out their colorful fruits, vegetables and handicrafts.
-The market disperses early afternoon and you drive back to Guatemala City in time for an early evening flight north to the tropical lowlands of the Peten and the home of the ancient Maya.
+Get up early to visit the famous market of Chichicastenango.
+This beautiful town, surrounded by valleys and shaded by mountains, has many shamanistic and ceremonial overtones.
+Its large market attracts villagers from all over the region, who often arrive the night before and sleep on blankets in the marketplace.
+They rise early to display their colorful fruits, vegetables, and handicrafts.
+The market disperses in the early afternoon and you return to Guatemala City in time for an early evening flight north to the tropical lowlands of Peten and the home of the ancient Maya.
 Overnight near Flores.

-This morning join up with a group of other adventurers for a half-day tour of Tikal.
-Here encounter towering pyramids rising above the thick jungle canopy, and learn how the city thrived as an important religious, scientific, and political center for 1500 years.
-Today, the pristine forest engulfing the ruined city is home to howler and spider monkeys, white lipped peccary, brocket deer, coatimundis, toucans, scarlet macaws, parrots, ocelots, and the seldom-seen jaguar.
+This morning, join a group of other adventurers for a half-day tour of Tikal.
+Here you will see towering pyramids rising above the dense jungle canopy and learn how the city flourished as an important religious, scientific, and political center for 1500 years.
+Today, the pristine forest surrounding the ruined city is home to howler and spider monkeys, white-lipped peccaries, brocket deer, coatimundis, toucans, scarlet macaws, parrots, ocelots, and the seldom seen jaguar.
 After lunch, the day is yours to explore the ruins before returning to your hotel near Flores.

-This morning you are picked up to make the 3 hour land transfer to your Belizean retreat.
-Your jungle lodge is tucked next to the Tapir Mountain Nature Reserve and Roaring River.
-Surrounded by pristine forest, your days at the lodge are filled with natural discoveries exploring the lush vegetation of the Maya Mountains and the mysteries beneath.
+This morning you will be picked up for the 3-hour land transfer to your Belizean retreat.
+Your jungle lodge is nestled next to the Tapir Mountain Nature Reserve and the Roaring River.
+Surrounded by pristine forest, your days at the lodge will be filled with nature exploration, exploring the lush vegetation of the Maya Mountains and the mysteries that lie beneath.

 Day 8: Belize Jungle

-Spend today relaxing and settling into your jungle lodge.
+Spend the day relaxing and settling into your jungle lodge.
 The day is yours to explore the many trails and rivers that flow through your jungle lodge property.
-Take a guided hike in old growth forest, float along the jungle river, or just relax and listen to the wildlife that surrounds you.
+Take a guided hike in old growth forest, float down a jungle river, or just relax and listen to the wildlife that surrounds you.

 Day 9: Caracol and Water Wonders

-Today continue your explorations of the ancient Maya with a visit to the ruins of Caracol.
-Surrounded by breathtaking Belizean jungle, a visit to the ruins offer massive structures, haunting tombs and burial sites, and intriguing carvings that tell stories about the people who lived and worked in this fantastic Maya city.
-There is still much to be discovered at Caracol and archaeologists continue their digs and preservation of the site.
-With time stop at Rio On Pools and Rio Frio Cave.
-A stop at the pools makes for an inviting dip, especially after spending the afternoon hiking under the hot Belize sun.
-The smooth granite stones make for great slides, but be sure to watch your step.
-Even for those who prefer to keep dry, the beauty of the pools is well worth the stop.
-Not far from the pools is the Rio Frio Cave.
-This is the largest cave in Belize.
-Approaching the cave's enormous mouth invites a magical, almost frighteningly fantastic sensation.
-Long ago the cave was used as a ceremonial site for the Maya, but while artifacts no longer remain, the cave still holds onto its mysticism.
+Today continue your exploration of the ancient Maya with a visit to the ruins of Caracol.
+Surrounded by the breathtaking Belizean jungle, a visit to the ruins offers you massive structures, haunting tombs and burial sites, and intriguing carvings that tell stories of the people who lived and worked in this fantastic Maya city.
+There is still much to be discovered at Caracol and archaeologists continue to dig and preserve the site.
+With time to stop at Rio On Pools and Rio Frio Cave.
+A stop at the pools makes for an inviting dip, especially after spending the afternoon hiking under the hot Belizean sun.
+The smooth granite rocks make for great slides, but watch your step.
+Even for those who prefer to stay dry, the beauty of the pools is well worth the stop.
+Not far from the pools is Rio Frio Cave, the largest cave in Belize.
+Approaching the huge mouth of the cave is a magical, almost frighteningly fantastic sensation.
+Long ago the cave was used as a ceremonial site for the Maya, but while the artifacts are gone, the cave still retains its mystique.

 Day 10: Actun Tunichil Muknal Cave